danwing/cidfi/draft-wing-cidfi.md

 {: #hmac-ex artwork-align="center" title="Example of CIDFI HMAC and Nonce"}

-# Client Operation on Each Connection to a QUIC Server
+# Client Operation on Each Connection to a Server

 When a QUIC client (or DTLS-CID) client connects to a QUIC (or DTLS-CID) server, the client: